wilsonmar/wilsonmar.github.io/_posts/2021-07-08-power-automate.md

    There are discussion threads for each Power component.

-1. Look at the marketing tagline "Automate at scale" at:

-   <a target="_blank" href="https://flow.microsoft.com/en-us/">https://flow.microsoft.com/en-us</a>

    QUESTION: Use for functional testing and performance testing?

+1. Look at the marketing page about "Robotic Process Automation":

+   <a target="_blank" href="https://flow.microsoft.com/en-us/robotic-process-automation/">flow.microsoft.com/en-us/robotic-process-automation</a>

+1. Click the infographic link to see that's there is also DPA (Digital Process Automation).

+   DPA focuses on automating processes to improve workflows.
+   RPA and DPA serve different but complementary purposes in an organization’s overall business process management (BPM) strategies and initiatives.
+   Unlike RPA, DPA is not intended to fully replace tasks completed by humans.

    ## Licensing

+   "Power Automate Desktop is available to Windows 10 users at no additional cost" means that you can install it, but using it and creating "Flows" for others to run requires licensing.

+   <a target="_blank" href="https://flow.microsoft.com/en-us/pricing/">https://flow.microsoft.com/en-us/pricing</a>

+   There are two types of licenses:

+   * Attended RPA
+   * Unattended RPA
+   <br /><br />

-   PowerApps require a license
+   PowerApps require a license.

    ### Get trial tenant account